ksen0v/mercari-parser-tg-bot/README.md

-## Economist Clone for Crypto accept applications
+## Mercari Parser Telegram Bot - Notification for New Items

 - using Mercari API (lib. mercapi fork by ksen0v)
 - using Aiogram 3.20.0